daostack/arc/docs/contracts/controller/Reputation.md

 It provides a function to mint ,negative or positive, reputation for a specific address.

 ### Range

-Max reputation allowed is capped by INT256_MAX = 2**255 - Any value minted over this MAX will be cause a revert.
+Max reputation allowed is capped by INT256_MAX = 2**255 - Any value minted over this MAX will cause a revert.

 Min reputation allowed is 0. - Any value minted below this MIN will be trim to 0.